wangyong220531/wangyong-design/README.md

 ## Intro

-A library that provides a lot of great components
+A lib that provides a lot of great components

 ## Quik Start